 Whoops!
-Is your cat doing 'nasties' everywhere in the house except in it's litter tray?
+Is your cat doing ‘nasties’ everywhere in the house except in their litter tray?
 House-soiling behaviour, or inappropriate elimination, can have many causes.
 Thankfully, there are solutions to this wee problem.

 Could there be medical reasons for elimination problems?

-Many medical diseases can cause a cat to lose its normal fastidious toileting habits, so a veterinary exam is required to differentiate these problems from behavioural problems.
+Many medical diseases can cause a cat to lose their normal fastidious toileting habits, so a veterinary exam is required to differentiate these problems from behavioural problems.